 Dr. Pittman uses multi-sensory teaching methodologies to help her students grow as readers and writers.
 Only about 1/3 of students identify primarily as auditory learners, and this number decreases for students with learning differences.
 By adding visual, tactile, and kinesthetic components to each lesson, Dr. Pittman provides a targeted mulit-sensory approach to reading to help make things "click" for young readers.
 Instruction is provided in a one-on-one setting, and all lessons are individualized to meet the needs of each student.

 Dr. Pittman's career as an educator spans over 25 years.
 She has served as a teacher or administrator at Forsyth Technical Community College, Winston-Salem/Forsyth County Schools, Appalachian State University, and Davidson County Schools.
 She spent the past 15 years serving as the Beginning Teacher Evaluator for DCS where she mentored teachers during the first three years of their careers.
 Dr. Pittman holds an undergraduate degree in Elementary Education, a graduate degree in Educational Leadership, and a doctoral degree in Higher Education Administration.

 Does your child struggle with decoding?
 Is reading comprehension an ongoing challenge?
 Multi-sensory reading intervention may be the answer.
 There are five essential building blocks to reading: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 These intensive one-on-one sessions are designed to fill in the missing building blocks through hands-on and engaging activities.
 Each lesson is individualized and focused on increasing the student's confidence as a reader and scholar.

 Reading and writing go hand in hand.
 As children acquire additional reading skills, improvement in their writing is usually evident.
 While students may be able to tell detailed stories, they often have difficulty getting their words on paper.
 These one-on-one writing sessions are purposeful and intensive yet fun and out of the box!

-If you're interested in teaching your child at home using a multi-sensory approach, consider attending a one-on-one reading workshop for parents.
+If you're interested in supporting your child at home using a multi-sensory approach, consider attending a one-on-one reading workshop for parents.
 Come learn about hands-on reading strategies for Pre-K and elementary-aged students!
 These 90-minute consultations are conducted on a one-on-one basis to cater to your child's specific needs.

 FREE INITIAL CONSULTATION